louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Neuropsychiatric symptoms.

-CHEIs may produce substantial reduction in apathy and improve visual hallucinations and delusions in DLB.Since anxiety and agitation are sometimes driven by psychosis, there may be secondary benefits in these.
-The use of antipsychotics for the acute management of substantial behavioral disturbance, delusions, or visual hallucinations comes with attendant mortality risks in patients with dementia, and particularly in the case of DLB they should be avoided whenever possible, given the increased risk of a serious sensitivity reaction.Low-dose quetiapine may be relatively safer e27 than other antipsychotics and is widely used, but a small placebo-controlled clinical trial in DLB was negative.There is a positive evidence base for clozapine in PD psychosis, but efficacy and tolerability in DLB have not been established.
-Newer drugs targeting the serotonergic system, such as pimavanserin,may be alternatives, but controlled clinical trial data in DLB are needed.
+CHEIs may produce substantial reduction in apathy and improve visual hallucinations and delusions in DLB.
+Since anxiety and agitation are sometimes driven by psychosis, there may be secondary benefits in these.
+The use of antipsychotics for the acute management of substantial behavioral disturbance, delusions, or visual hallucinations comes with attendant mortality risks in patients with dementia, and particularly in the case of DLB they should be avoided whenever possible, given the increased risk of a serious sensitivity reaction.
+Low-dose quetiapine may be relatively safer e27 than other antipsychotics and is widely used, but a small placebo-controlled clinical trial in DLB was negative.
+There is a positive evidence base for clozapine in PD psychosis, but efficacy and tolerability in DLB have not been established.
+Newer drugs targeting the serotonergic system, such as pimavanserin, may be alternatives, but controlled clinical trial data in DLB are needed.
 Although depressive symptoms are common in DLB, trial data are scant.
 In alignment with general advice on depression in dementia, selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, and mirtazapine are options in DLB with treatment guided by individual patient tolerability and response.

 Motor symptoms.